Myctr/WordGame/README.md

 - **Scoring System**: Earn points based on the length and complexity of the words you create.
 - **Time Challenge**: Race against the clock to solve as many anagrams as possible within a given time.

-## Requirements

-To run this anagram game, you'll need:

 ## Installation

 To start playing the game, follow these steps: